Easy Ways to Save on Black Friday

-It’s a term we use each year and yet most of us have no idea of its origins.
-The first ‘Black Friday’ was not a shopping free for all, but another great loss of money.
+It’s a term we use each year, yet most of us have no idea of its origins.
+The first ‘Black Friday’ was not a shopping free for all, but it did mark a historic loss of money.

-The term actually came from the crash of the U.S. gold market on September 24th, 1869.
-The crash was the result of the greed of two ruthless Wall Street financiers who thought they could buy as much of the nation’s gold as they could in an attempt to then sell it for an inflated price.
+The term came from the crash of the U.S. gold market on September 24th, 1869.
+The crash resulted from the greed of two ruthless Wall Street financiers who thought they could buy as much of the nation’s gold as they could in an attempt to sell it for an inflated price.
 Instead, they ended up bankrupting everyone from their colleagues to simple farmers.

-The retail world took hold of the term ‘Black Friday’ in the 1980’s.
-While it is falsely believed that the term is meant to symbolize how the sale event takes retail stores from ‘the red’ into ‘the black’, it actually started as a day when Philadelphia police required additional manpower due to an annual Army vs Navy football game.
+The retail world took hold of the term ‘Black Friday’ in the 1980s.
+While many believe the term symbolizes how the sale event moves retail stores from ‘the red’ to the black’, it originated on a day when Philadelphia police required additional manpower due to an annual Army vs. Navy football game.

 Black Friday in Canada

 In previous years, many Canadians would cross the border to save big on Black Friday deals, causing Canadian retailers to take notice.
 In 2001, Canadian retailers started hosting ‘Black Friday’ deals and have since expanded to host week-long sales ending with ‘Cyber Monday’, which features the best online shopping deals.
 For 2020, Black Friday falls on November 27th.